aplteam/Tatin/docs/SyntaxReference.md

 * `noBetas`

    By default this is 0, meaning that beta versions are considered.
-Set to 1 if you want betas to be ignored.
+Set this to 1 if you want betas to be ignored.

 * `update`

-  Defaults to 0, meaning that the same version is installed again even if a later version is available now.
-Change to 1 to force an update.
+  Defaults to 0, meaning that the same version is installed again even if a later version is available.
+Change this to 1 to force an update.

 * `dry`

   Defaults to 0, meaning the function does business.
 Set this to 1 in order to get a report of what the function would do without actually doing it.

+Notes:

+* For every dependency this function performs a Registry scan
-Note that packages that were installed from ZIP files are just re-installed from their ZIP files.
+* Packages that were installed from ZIP files are just re-installed from their ZIP files without further ado.

+A> ### Registry scans
+A>
+A> Under certain circumstances Tatin performs a Registry scan: Tatin questions every Registry with a priority greater than 0 (highest priority number first) for hosting a particular package.
+The first hit wins.
+A>
+A> For example, when `ReInstallDependencies` is called for all dependencies a Registry scan is performed.
+A>
+A> Note that when you installed a package from a Tatin Registry https://MyTatin.com and then later remove that Registry from your user settings, or set its priority to 0, effectively telling Tatin not to scan that Registry anymore, then `ReInstallDependencies` will **not** scan https://MyTatin.com  anymore, despite Tatin knowing perfectly well where the package in question was originally loaded from.

 ### ReadPackageConfigFile